ministryofjustice/offender-management-allocation-manager/README.md

 yarn install
 ```

 4. Create a .env file in the root of the folder and add any necessary [environment variables](#environment-variables) (or copy from .env.example).
-Load your environment variables into your current session ...
+If you need to further configure the environment, you can add a `.env.local` file that will take precedence over the default values declared in `.env.development`.

 5. Create and seed database